UniversalDevicesInc-PG3/udi-poly-notification/README.md

 ## Configuration

 The [Configuration Page](https://github.com/jimboca/udi-poly-notification/blob/master/POLYGLOT_CONFIG.md) is the same as the information included on the Polyglot Notification Nodeserver Configuration Page.

-## How it works

-The nodeserver allows you to
-1. Create canned messages and send them to a notification service easily thru an ISY program
-2. Add a node to a scene to send messages when seen is controlled (Not working yet)
-3. Send ISY Network resources to the nodeserver REST interface where recipients are controlled by a program.

 ## Nodes